 With a 1,300-seater auditorium, this historic art-deco theatre has a fantastic programme of touring West End musicals, plays, comedy, dance, music and of course, the obligatory Christmas panto!

 Learn to Climb at Highball Climbing Centre

-The Highball Climbing Centre is Norfolk’s largest, and a great place for kids to get started.
-There are a range of climbing and bouldering taster sessions available for kids of all ages.
+The Highball Climbing Centre is Norfolk’s largest and a great place for kids to get started.
+There is a range of climbing and bouldering taster sessions available for kids of all ages.

-If your child is an experienced climber they will be required to demonstrate their competence before climbing unsupervised, so allow a little extra time for this or pre-arrange with Highball before visiting.
+If your child is an experienced climber, they must demonstrate their competence before climbing unsupervised, so allow a little extra time for this or pre-arrange with Highball before visiting.

 The Best Things to Do Near Norwich

 With huge skies, infinite landscapes, tranquil water and abundant wildlife, the Norfolk Broads are a beautiful place to visit – you can find out how in my Norfolk Broads guide.